mbbu/RNA-Seq-mini-project/README.md

 Several tools and pipelines exist for RNA-Seq data analysis.
 Different consortiums and institutions use different sets of guidelines and standards for their data analysis.
 The [H3ABioNet](https://www.h3abionet.org) has developed a standard SOP and guidelines for RNA-Seq data analysis with some recommendations for gene expression analysis in human.

 In this repo, we document RNA-seq data analysis following this [guidelines](https://h3abionet.github.io/H3ABionet-SOPs/RNA-Seq) developed by H3ABioNet.
+Data used in this project is available [here](http://h3data.cbio.uct.ac.za/assessments/RNASeq/practice/dataset/)

 ## Workflow: